Skip to main content

-Relive the Best of the Oscars on The Carol Burnett Show
+Relive the Best of the Oscars on the Carol Burnett Show

 The Carol Burnett Show became one of the iconic shows of the 60s and the 70s that still has a huge fan following.
 Recently, a clip from the show's archive has resurfaced, capturing viewers' hearts worldwide.
 The clip pays tribute to the Oscars, showcasing some of the best moments from 32 years of award-winning movies.